trantdai/trantdai.github.io/resume.md

 - Architect, design and implement DevSecOps framework and practices for the bank's brand new Cyber Security Automation team using GitHub Enterprise, TeamCity, Docker, Checkmarx, Jfrog Artifactory, Jfrog Xray, HashiCorp Vault, Bash scripting
 - Design, build, and maintain shared Python library and its DevOps pipeline producing PyPi package called PyCyber for Cyber Security Automation team's automation solution development
 - Undertake CBA AppSec champion role responsible for performing secure code review and approval, attending and giving talks to monthly AppSec champion meetups
-- Actively drive initiatives that identify opportunities to optimise, automate or rationalise activities across Cyber Security controls
+- Actively drive initiatives that identify opportunities to optimize, automate or rationalize activities across Cyber Security controls
 - Drive efficiencies and productivity gains through implementation of automation functions/solutions across Cyber Security group to uplift Cyber posture.
 These include privileged service account creation automation, Splunk onboarding automation, and Akamai automation.
-- Influence and drive practice of Automation standardisation across Cyber Security group
+- Influence and drive practice of Automation standardization across Cyber Security group
 - Conduct resume screening and technical interviews as part of hiring processes to ensure only qualified candidates are selected
 - Act as a technical lead, manage and lead a small team of Cyber Security automation engineers
 - Train security architects, cyber security engineers and control teams on automation solutions/functions and DevSecOps practices

 **Achievements**

 - Achieved the Above Expectations annual performance review and awarded top (75% of maximum) bonus
 - Saved around 4200 hours annually for both Splunk team and stakeholders through the delivery of the Splunk Log4J Onboarding Acceleration Automation project well before a given deadline
 - Achieved the recognition of Commitment for the delivery of the CI/CD pipeline that automates firewall policy breach reporting function for Network Security control team